Inherited Craziness

 7. Mary Bradley bap.
 5 Feb 1804 in Chigwell

-The first Elizabeth, born 1794, likely died, hence naming another child Elizabeth in 1799.
-The 1802 child may well have been baptised posthumously.
+The first Elizabeth, b.
+1794, presumably died, hence naming another child Elizabeth in 1799.
+The 1802 child, I assume was baptised posthumously.

 Thomas Bradley died, aged 48, and was buried on 20 Feb 1814 in Chigwell.